 Before you Leave:

-Pre-heat your vehicle: By starting your vehicle a few minutes before you drive, you are allowing your car cabin and engine a chance to heat up.
-Furthermore, by pre-heating your vehicle, it can help melt some of the snow and ice that is on your vehicle that would be tricky to scrape off.
+By starting your vehicle a few minutes before you drive, you are allowing your car cabin and engine a chance to heat up.
+Furthermore, pre-heating your vehicle can help melt some of the snow and ice that is on your vehicle that would be tricky to scrape off.

 - First Aid Kit (including any necessary medications)

 Winter tires are specially designed to give your vehicle stronger traction to deal with heavy snow and ice on roads.
 They also aid in easier braking and help you handle speed, turning corners, and fuel consumption in winter weather.
 You should also ensure to check your tire pressure frequently as cold weather can deflate your tires.

 While you are Driving: